Eugène Atget: Subject matter

+Atget and the concept of a work of art

+Atget and the problem of the archive

+The principle of the archive is considered as the basis of the artistic program by many researchers of Atget's work.

+The research of Maria Morris Hamburg and John Szarkowski corrected the understanding of Atget's program.
+It implied that the photographer was not creating a pictorial monolith, but a catalog that was part of the artistic and semantic system of his photographs.
+This circumstance allows us to perceive Atget's works as an example of a specific artistic program and consider them as an example of non-logical forms in photography.

+Atget's photographs: the problem of the work of art

+One of the central problems associated with Atget's work is determining the balance between fiction and documentary.
+Atget created his photographs as utilitarian materials (documents for artists or archival images of Parisian monuments) - their artistic status was partly the result of later readings.
+Rosalind Krauss draws attention to the fact that the central theme associated with Atget's works is the uncertainty of the boundaries of the work.
+It is not entirely clear what should be considered a master's work—a single selected frame or a complete corpus of several thousand images.
+Atget's photographs highlighted the problem of the singularity of the work and questioned the possibility of its integrity and semantic completeness.

 Surrealist appropriation

 Man Ray, who lived on the same street as Atget in Paris, the rue Campagne-Première in Montparnasse purchased and collected almost fifty of Atget's photographs into an album embossed with the name 'Atget', "coll.
 Man Ray" and a date, 1926.
-He published several of Atget's photographs in his La Révolution surréaliste; most famously in issue number 7, of 15 June 1926, his Pendant l’éclipse made fourteen years earlier and showing a crowd gathered at the Colonne de Juillet to peer through various devices, or through their bare fingers, at the Solar eclipse of 17 April 1912.
+He published several of Atget's photographs in his La Révolution surréaliste; most famously in issue number 7, of 15 June 1926, his Pendant l'éclipse made fourteen years earlier and showing a crowd gathered at the Colonne de Juillet to peer through various devices, or through their bare fingers, at the Solar eclipse of 17 April 1912.
 Atget however did not regard himself as a Surrealist.
 When Ray asked Atget if he could use his photo, Atget said: "Don't put my name on it.
 These are simply documents I make."
-Man Ray proposed that Atget's pictures of staircases, doorways, ragpickers, and especially those with window reflections and mannequins, had a Dada or Surrealist quality about them.
+Man Ray proposed that Atget's pictures of staircases, doorways, ragpickers, and especially those with window reflections (when foreground and background mix and mannequins looks like ready to step out), had a Dada or Surrealist quality about them.

+Abigail Solomon Godeau referred to part of Atget's photos as surrealist.